 The Four Gospels (Matthew, Mark, Luke, and John)

 These are four different, first-hand accounts of the life and teachings of Jesus.
 Three were written by disciples who had been with Jesus—Matthew, Mark, and John.
-Luke was written by an early convert, a Doctor, who did research and interviews with all those who knew Jesus well.
 These books provide us with a clear picture of Jesus—His birth, life, death, and resurrection.
 In all four Gospels, Jesus began His public ministry by announcing the Good News of the Kingdom of God, then dying on the cross and rising again so as to gain victory over sin and death and accomplish our salvation.

 The Book of Acts

-The book of Acts was written by Luke as a record of how the early Church formed and how it grew.
+Jesus disciple, Luke wrote the book of acts as a record of how the early Church formed and how it grew.
 It portrays the early mission efforts—starting in Jerusalem, then spreading throughout much of the known world by the ministry of the Apostle Paul.
 Since it is clear that Luke went along on some of the missionary journeys, this book is a collection of firsthand observations as well as other interviews and research.

 The Letters (Romans, Corinthians, Galatians, Ephesians, Philippians, Colossians, Thessalonians, Timothy, Titus, Philemon, Hebrews, James, Peter, John, and Jude)

 These 21 books provide a fascinating look at the early Church.
-Many are written by Paul, while some are written by other apostles.
-They are letters written to specific people or congregations and were originally intended for teaching, encouragement, correction, and fellowship.
 They provide deep insights into how to actively live the Christian faith in community.

 The Book of Revelation

-The book of Revelation is a prophetic book written by the Apostle John, based on a vision he received and recorded.
+The Apostle John wrote the book of Revelation.
 It begins with a vision of the living Christ, enthroned in heaven, who gives John an evaluation of the various regional churches.
-The vision then moves through a series of battles that culminate in the final victory over sin and death which reveal what has already been accomplished by the death and resurrection of Jesus Christ.
+The vision then moves through a series of battles that culminate in the final victory over sin and death.
 The book ends with a vision of all followers of Jesus living in God’s presence in a new heaven and a new earth.

 Are there any parts of the Bible you tend to neglect or ignore?